LLNL/sundials/doc/cvode/examples/source/f2003_serial.rst

-Since this driver and utility functions are written in Fortran 2003, this example demonstrates the use of the FCVODE interface for the CVode solver.
+Since this driver and utility functions are written in Fortran 2003, this example demonstrates the use of the FCVODE interface for the CVODE solver.
 For time integration, the solver uses a BDF method.
-The implicit systems are solved using the built-in modified Newton iteration, with the SUNMATRIX_DENSE matrix module and accompanying SUNLINSOL_DENSE linear solver module, through the CVode interface.
+The implicit systems are solved using the built-in modified Newton iteration, with the SUNMATRIX_DENSE matrix module and accompanying SUNLINSOL_DENSE linear solver module.
 Both the Jacobian routine and right-hand side functions are supplied by functions provided in the example file.